ivycat/posts-in-page/posts-in-page/readme.txt

 1. Download the plugin.
 1. Upload the entire `posts-in-page` directory to your plugins folder
-1. Activate the plugin from your WordPress plugin page
+1. Activate the plugin from the plugin page in your WordPress Dashboard
-1. Start embedding your posts in whatever pages you like using shortcodes.
+1. Start embedding posts in whatever pages you like using shortcodes.

-Shortcode usage:
+### Shortcode Usage

+To 'pull' posts into a page, you can either:

+1. place a shortcode in the editor window of the page you're editing, or
+1. modify a theme template file using the shortcode in a PHP function.

+#### Using Shortcodes in the WordPress editor

 * `[ic_add_posts]`  - Add all posts to a page (limit to what number posts in WordPress is set to), essentially adds blog "page" to page.
 * `[ic_add_posts ids='1,2,3']` - show one or many posts by specifying the post ID(s) ( specify all post types )